-Even if you don’t want to dip your toes in the water, there are wildlife tours on a trolley, boardwalks, lots of dining, and wooded parks with kayak launches!
+Even if you don’t want to dip your toes in the water, there are wildlife tours on a trolley, boardwalks, nature trails, lots of dining, and wooded parks with kayak launches!
 A haven for snorkelers, swimmers, and divers, the area has been preserved by hard-working locals who recognize the true wonder of this group of natural Florida springs.

 Rainbow River/Rainbow Springs

 With such an enchanting name, it’s no surprise that Rainbow River is home to one of the best springs in Florida with a variety of natural wonders.
 Its history spans back centuries when native Floridians regularly visited these sapphire waters, believed to have magical healing powers.